ExistensialReset/flowmosr/ethos/AXIOM_DEFENSE_PROTOCOL.md

 Every Circle has a **Mirror Role** — rotated monthly, never held by leadership.

-**Mirror Questions (weekly):**
+**The Mirror asks three questions weekly:**

 1. "What did we do this week that we said we'd never do?"
 2. "Who lost access to Baseline or Flow because of our decisions?"
 3. "What language are we using now that we didn't use six months ago?"

 Answers are recorded publicly in the Circle's **Drift Log**.
 No judgment.
 Just visibility.

 ### 3.3 AI Watchdog Function

-AI systems MUST include an **Axiom Consistency Checker** that:
+AI systems in Flow MUST include an **Axiom Consistency Checker** that:

+- Scans all decisions against axiom language
-- Flags drift patterns, not violations
+- Flags drift patterns (not violations, *patterns*)
-- Reports to humans transparently
+- Reports to humans, never acts autonomously
+- Operates transparently (all flags visible to Circle)
-- Cannot override its own flags

-Humans can ignore flags, but they remain visible.
+**Critical Rule:** AI cannot override its own flags.
+Humans can ignore them, but the flag remains visible.

 ---

 ## 4. LAYER 2: RESONANCE LOSS (Natural Consequence)

-### 4.1 Flow Quality Observations
+### 4.1 The Flow Metric

-Instead of measuring L×S×I numerically, use **narrative and qualitative observation**:
-- Are people calm, spontaneous, and empathetic?
-- Are conflicts emerging?
-- Are participants withdrawing or speaking up?

-**Critical:** Observations are **tools for reflection**, not KPIs.
+Axiom violations reduce **Flow naturally**:

+- L (Calm) decreases → people feel unsafe
+- S (Spontaneity) decreases → people comply instead of choose
+- I (Empathy) decreases → people stop sensing each other

+Manifested as: declining participation, conflict, reduced creativity, quiet departures.

-### 4.2 The Canary Indicators
+### 4.2 Canary Indicators

-Certain humans are **structurally sensitive** to axiom violations.
+Some humans are **structurally sensitive** to axiom violations:

-They are **early warning systems**, not fragile elements.
+- Neurodivergent people, trauma survivors, children, artists

-If three or more canaries report unease in two weeks → enter **Reflection Pause**.
+- If three or more "canaries" independently report unease in two weeks → **Reflection Pause** (see 5.2)

 No vote.
 No debate.
-Automatic trigger.
+Protocol triggers automatically.

 ### 4.3 Cross-Circle Feedback

-Circles share **qualitative L×S×I observations** monthly to a shared registry.
+Circles report **L × S × I score** monthly to shared registry.

-If persistent negative patterns appear → neighboring Circles are notified for **support, not intervention**.
+- Below 0.6 for three months → neighboring Circles notified
+- "Circle [X] may be in axiom drift.
+Offer support, but do not intervene."

+Ensures **lateral accountability** without central authority.

 ---